 FIRST, the purpose of your role: The strategic and operational obligations are placed on the owner’s shoulders and are often the go-to people when there’s a major problem.

 Business Owners run their own companies and manage duties like generating business plans, organizing financing, hiring new staff, evaluating sales, developing marketing schemes, supervising daily activities, and recognizing business opportunities.

 THEN, clarify the scope of your work experience in the product type/ industry area.
 There are so many businesses around with all kinds of products and solutions.

 Be specific regarding the product type/ service offering you’re experienced in from a technical perspective (industry knowledge), an operational perspective (sales, procurement, logistics), a finance perspective (cash flow, budget), as well as an HR (overseeing people) perspective.

-ALSO cover your teanacity.
-Yes, you will need to delegate responsibilities, but founders/Owners work just as hard as the staff members.
+ALSO, cover your tenacity.
+Yes, you will need to delegate responsibilities, but business founders work just as hard as the staff members.
+If not, much harder.

 This highlights your ability to analyze sales stats, necessary to define sales potential and inventory requirements while monitoring customers' preferences.

 LASTLY: sponsors, employers, financial service providers, and potential business partners would like to examine the range of budgets you have managed.
 Allocating resources (human or financial) to certain like campaigns for marketing or a product launch is a owner's key task.

 In bigger companies, this task is normally managed by a marketing or advertising team, but the tasks often become the owners’ responsibility.
 There’s a huge difference between $10k projects and $1.8M projects.
 Put this info in your summary and position descriptions.